This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Skin Texture and Scale Arrangement

-- Shedding process: Supports growth and health.
+- Shedding cycles: Support growth and fresh skin.

 Head Shape and Eye Features